- by Todd Benadum

-The answers depend on some key decisions made in replacing the transformer, but the urgency of the questions implies that both downtime and unanticipated cash outlays need to be minimized.
-This often leads to shopping around for a replacement transformer with the lowest price, which could turn out to be an expensive mistake.
+The answers depend on some key decisions made in replacing the transformer, but the urgency of the questions implies that both downtime and unanticipated costs need to be minimal.
+Depending on the volume of the operation and the potential revenue loss, these considerations may lead to shopping around for a replacement transformer with the lowest price, which could turn out to be an expensive mistake.

 A power transformer is a long-life fixed asset that provides a stream of vital services to an organization over several decades.
 The Total Cost of Ownership (TCO) of this asset involves a stream of positive cash flows (savings) and negative cash flows (expenses) over its useful economic life.
 The purchase price of the replacement transformer is just one of those cash flows, which happens to occur at the beginning of its useful life.

-The acquisition of a long-life asset is an investment decision that can be evaluated logically by financial methods such as Payback Period, Net Present Value, or Return on Investment (ROI).
-In such an analysis, purchase price is just one of several cash flows over time that affect investment performance.
-The purchase of a replacement transformer is not a short-term unanticipated “expense”, but a decision to invest in a long-life asset.
+The acquisition of a long-life asset is an investment decision that can be evaluated logically by financial methods such as Payback Period, Net Present Value or Return on Investment (ROI).
+In such an analysis, the purchase price is just one of several cash flows over time that affect investment performance.
+The purchase of a replacement transformer is not a short-term unanticipated “expense” but a decision to invest in a long-life asset.
 In comparing alternatives, the best investment is the one with the highest ROI.

 Suppose the investment decision comes down to whether to invest in an ELSCO transformer with price PE or a transformer with similar specs from supplier X with a purchase price of PX.
 If PE happens to be greater than PX, does the initial price difference represent an avoidable cost or a good investment opportunity?

-ELSCO designs and builds high quality in its transformers, not out.
+ELSCO designs and builds high-quality in its transformers, not out.